 The Principals are also graduates of the first Museum-led incubator: NEW INC

-Born not far from Charles in Baltimore in 1981, Drew studied architecture at the University of Maryland and later received his Master's from the Pratt Institute in New York.
+Born in Baltimore in 1981, Drew is a registered architect in New York State.
+He studied architecture at the University of Maryland and later received his Master's from the Pratt Institute in New York.
 After moving to Paris in 2008 he began collaborating on architectural projects with the artist Arne Quinze, ultimately directing the Berlin office of SAQ Architects before returning to New York in 2011 to form The Principals.

 Marie Durand Yamamoto